State Taxes

 Learn more about the “VETERAN” Indicator on Utah Driver Licenses and ID Cards

-Utah Service Member and Family Member Driver License Extension: The driver license of a resident Service member serving in the U.S. Armed Forces stationed outside Utah will remain valid until 90 days after the Service member is discharged.
+Utah Service Member and Family Member Driver License Extension: The driver license of a Utah resident Service member serving in the U.S. Armed Forces stationed outside Utah will remain valid until 90 days after the Service member is discharged.
 This benefit also applies to the Service member’s immediate Family members or dependents who live with them.

 Learn more about Utah Service Member and Family Member Driver License Extension

-Utah Commercial Driver License (CDL) Skills Test Waiver: Utah Driver License Division offers CDL driving skills test waiver to Service members and former Service members based on their military training and experience.
-Applicants must meet licensing qualifications, been honorably discharged from the U.S. Armed Forces in the previous 90 days or they continue to serve in a reserve component of the U.S. Armed Forces.
-Applicants must have operated a military vehicle equivalent to the commercial vehicle license they are applying for during the last two years.
+Utah Commercial Driver License (CDL) Test Waivers: The Utah Driver License Division offers CDL testing exemptions to Service members and former Service members based on their military training and experience.
+Applicants must meet licensing qualifications, if discharged must have received an honorable discharge from the U.S. Armed Forces in the previous 90 days, or they continue to serve in a reserve component of the U.S. Armed Forces.

 Utah CDL Webpage